 Recovering the endangered June sucker is vital for ongoing and future development and management of CUP water supplies.
-Implementation of activities is coordinated with the June Sucker Recovery Implementation Program, Department of the Interior, and other agencies.
-Specific projects in 2020 include payment to Central Utah Water Conservancy District for costs attributable to operation, maintenance, replacement, and reserve charges for acquired Bonneville Unit water delivered for instream flows in Provo River.
-Other projects to achieve June sucker recovery include the PRDRP (for June sucker spawning and rearing habitat and ecological restoration).
-Land acquisition was initiated in 2016 and expected to be completed in 2019.
-In 2020, funding will be used for construction of approved PRDRP features including monitoring and mitigation of potential bird aircraft strikes at Provo Airport associated with PRDRP.
+Implementation of activities by the Mitigation Commission is coordinated with the June Sucker Recovery Implementation Program, Department of the Interior and other agencies.
+Projects to achieve June Sucker recovery include the Provo River Delta Restoration Project (for June sucker spawning and rearing habitat and ecological restoration).
+Construction of the project began in FY 2020 and will continue in FY 2021.
+Included is monitoring and mitigation of potential bird-aircraft strikes at Provo Airport associated with PRDRP.
 The Mitigation Commission will implement several other projects to help recover the June sucker, an endangered fish species, through participation in the June Sucker Recovery Implementation Program.
-The Mitigation Commission also establishes and manages the Utah Lake Wetlands Preserve and the middle Provo River Restoration corridor in Heber Valley with Title IV Account \$4,030,000 interest.
+Specific projects in FY 2021 include payment to Central Utah Water Conservancy District of \$135,000 for costs attributable to operation, maintenance, replacement, and reserve charges for Bonneville Unit water acquired by the Commission and delivered for instream flows in Provo River.
+The Commission also establishes and manages the Utah Lake Wetlands Preserve and the middle Provo River Restoration corridor in Heber Valley with Title IV \$6.600.000 Account interest.